Venice Cruise Terminal Hotels

 One of our personal favorites is slightly inland and within easy walking distance:

-Other three-star hotels close by include the Violino d'Oro, the Lisbona, the Bel Sito & Berlino, the highly-regarded Flora, and--for opera lovers--La Fenice et des Artistes.
-The Saturnia & International (4 stars, photo at right), the very popular Ala (3 stars), and the inexpensive Locanda Fiorita (1 star) are also in good locations.
+Other three-star hotels close by include the Violino d'Oro, the Lisbona, the Bel Sito & Berlino, the highly-regarded Flora with its garden, and--for opera lovers--La Fenice et des Artistes.
+The Saturnia & International (4 stars, photo at right), the very popular Best Western Ala (3 stars), and the inexpensive Locanda Fiorita (1 star) are also in good locations.